apache/nuttx-apps/nshlib/README.txt

     nsh> echo $foobar
     foovalue
     nsh>

+  If CONFIG_NSH_VARS is set, the effect of the 'set' command is to set the local NSH variable.
+Otherwise, the group-wide environment variable will be set.

   Set the 'exit on error control' and/or 'print a trace' of commands when parsing scripts in NSH.
 The settinngs are in effect from the point of exection, until